adrianherrera/virustotal/README.md

 virustotal-api-script
 =====================

-Simple command-line script to interact with the virustotal-api
+A simple command-line script to interact with the virustotal-api (see https://github.com/blacktop/virustotal-api).